-PHI 220 Western Philosophy I 3 0 0 3 Prerequisites: A grade of "C" or better in ENG 111
+PHI 220 Western Philosophy I 3 0 0

 This course covers Western intellectual and philosophic thought from the early Greeks through the medievalists.
 Emphasis is placed on such figures as the pre-Socratics, Plato, Aristotle, Epicurus, Epictetus, Augustine, Suarez, Anselm, and Aquinas.
 Upon completion, students should be able to trace the development of leading ideas regarding reality, knowledge, reason, and faith.